mariushobbhahn/mariushobbhahn.github.io/_posts/2020-11-22-Culture_game_theory.md

 In the rest of the post, I want to analyze different aspects of different cultures specifically under the lens of game theory.
 I choose the focus of game theory because I think it has great explanatory power for the resulting behavior of the people within that culture and is greatly undervalued in public debates or personal conversations.
 In the end, I want to pick out some aspects of culture that I think are positive most of the time and describe how one can apply them in their own life.

 To contextualize this blog post a bit better: These are my thoughts and while I have talked with friends about them, I have not really read any scientific literature (if it exists) or consulted any domain experts.
-Therefore, I am a bit uncertain whether it makes sense to you or whether I see connections that just don't exist.
+Therefore, I am a bit uncertain whether it should make sense to you or whether I see connections that just don’t exist.
+So I would recommend to read this post expecting an intellectual stimulus rather than a well-researched paper.
 As always, I am interested in your feedback, additions and inputs.

 ## Analysing different cultures